Downsizing could be the right decision for your changing lifestyle, but there are tax implications to consider. We take a look...

 The stamp duty rules are the same regardless of whether you are buying a normal family home or a specific retirement property.

-2. What if I want to have an overlap period when I own both properties, to make the move easier?
+2. What if I want to have an overlap period when I own both properties?

 This is a relatively common approach, especially when people want to adapt their new home, or take their time in decluttering.
 Unfortunately, you’ll need to factor in a higher tax bill over the short term.